LGN520/farreach-public/benchmark.md

 	+ Options of method name: farreach, nocache, or netcache
 	+ Under {main client}
 		* Set DIRNAME as {method} in scripts/common.sh
-		* `bash scripts/remote/sync.sh` to sync code of the method to all machines
+		* `bash scripts/remote/sync.sh` to sync code of {method} to all machines
 	+ Compile software code
+		* Under {main client} and {secondary client}
-		* Under each client, run `bash scripts/local/makeclient.sh` (TIME: around 10 minutes especially for the first time with Maven downloading time)
+			- Run `bash scripts/local/makeclient.sh` (TIME: around 10 minutes; especially for the first time with Maven downloading libs)
-		* Under each switch
+		* Under {switch}
 			- Run `bash scripts/local/makeswitchos.sh` to make switch OS (TIME: around 1 minute)
 			- Run `su` to enter root mode, and run `cd {method}/tofino; bash compile.sh` to make P4 code (**TIME: around 3 hours**)
-				+ If you have compiled P4 code of {method} before, you do **NOT need to re-compile it again**.
+				+ If you have compiled P4 code of {method} before, you do **NOT need to re-compile it again**
-				+ If you really want to re-compile it (maybe due to P4 code modification), you should delete the corresponding directory (netbufferv4, nocache, or netcache) under $SDE/pkgsrc/p4-build/tofino/ before re-compilation.
+				+ If you really want to re-compile it (maybe due to P4 code modification), you should delete the corresponding directory (netbufferv4, nocache, or netcache) under $SDE/pkgsrc/p4-build/tofino/ before re-compilation
+		* Under {first server} and {second server}
-		* Under each server, run `bash scripts/local/makeserver.sh` (TIME: around 5 minutes)
+			- Run `bash scripts/local/makeserver.sh` (TIME: around 5 minutes)
 		* NOTE: if with "make: warning:  Clock skew detected.
-Your build may be incomplete" during make, run `find . -type f | xargs touch` and then re-make files
+Your build may be incomplete" during make, run `cd {method}; find . -type f | xargs touch` and then re-make files

 <!--
 * Automatic way (NOT used now due to very slow sequential compialtion) vs. makeclient/server/switchos.sh